 These financial statements do not reflect this dividend payable, which will be accounted for in shareholders' equity as an appropriation of retained earnings in the year ending 31 December 2022.

-28. Cash flow information

-a) Cash generated from operations
+28. Cash generated from operations

 Reconciliation of operating profit to cash generated from operations: